runkelcorey/blog/content/authors/corey/_index.md

 ---

 Corey Runkel is a Research Associate at the Yale Program on Financial Stability and Tobin Center Pre-Doctoral Fellow.
-He's interested in everything under the sun, though some things under the sun---political economy, payments systems, communication, to name a few---have held his interest longer.
+He's interested in innovative infrastructure, payments systems, and economic justice, among other things.

-Corey uses this website to exercise his writing muscles, document his work, and spew the thoughts that occur to him while cooking pasta, climbing rocks, and riding his bike.
+Corey uses this website to exercise his writing muscles, document his work, and spill the thoughts that occur to him while cooking pasta, climbing rocks, and riding [his bike](https://photos.app.goo.gl/JDXB11u9a1XiZk23A).